NixOS/nix.dev/source/tutorials/ad-hoc-developer-environments.rst

 Sometimes you'd like **to provide a script that is reproducible**, meaning it will also provide the tooling.

 Searching package attribute names
 ---------------------------------

+What can you put in a shell environment?”

-To search available packages head over to `official package list <https://nixos.org/nixos/packages.html>`_ or query in your terminal:
+To start, anything that's in the `official package list <https://nixos.org/nixos/packages.html>`_ can become part of the shell environment.

+You can search the package list using:

 .. code:: shell-session